alcr33k/tech-comparison-cms/README.md

 # Tech Comparison CMS

 Tech Comparison CMS is a content management system built with Nuxt.js and styled using TailwindCSS.
-It's designed to work seamlessly with the `tech-comparison-backend`, providing a user-friendly interface for managing and updating articles related to technology comparisons.
+It's designed to work seamlessly with the [tech-comparison-backend](https://github.com/alcr33k/tech-comparison-backend), providing a user-friendly interface for managing and updating articles related to technology comparisons.

 ## Features